aratama/elm-material-components/README.md

 # elm-material-components

-Experimental thin wrapper of [material-components-web-components](https://github.com/material-components/material-components-web-components) for Elm.
+Simple wrapper of [material-components-web-components](https://github.com/material-components/material-components-web-components) for Elm.

 elm-material-components uses `elm/html` style API.
 It has limited type safety but it is easy to understand.
 You can reuse `value` or `onClick` attribute from `Html.Attributes` for elements of elm-material-components.
 Use `Material.Attributes` package for missing attributes in `Html.Attributes`.